aws/amazon-eks-diag/README.md

 # amazon-eks-diag

 `amazon-eks-diag` is a PowerShell module to help Amazon EKS users gather diagnostic information from their Amazon EC2 Windows worker nodes.
 The module is executed in a local PowerShell session on each worker node.
 The module will gather the local diagnostic information for this node only, and compresses the information into an archive.
-For security, the archive is left on the local file system for the system administrator to choose an apropriate mechanism for retrieving the archive.
+For security, the archive is left on the local file system for the system administrator to choose an appropriate mechanism for retrieving the archive.

 ## Usage
 The module needs to be run on an EC2 Windows worker node.
 There are many ways of distributing the module to a node.
 The most straight forward is using the AWS.Tools.S3 SDK to upload the module to S3, and then download it on the node.
 Example: